 6. Complete the checkout process, and respondents will start answering your poll right away.
 They’ll not only vote on their favorite option, but they’ll write a comment explaining their choice.

-As both F. Scott Fitzgerald and Mike Fishbein learned, it’s necessary to get out of your own head.
-Testing book titles will help you communicate the book’s contents better, which will in turn generate more interest for potential buyers.
+As both F. Scott Fitzgerald and Mike Fishbein learned, it’s necessary to get out of your head.
+Testing book titles will help you communicate the book’s contents better, which will, in turn, generate more interest for potential buyers.

 More helpful articles from our library: